 Chiang Mai is filled with fun things to do.
 As one of Thailand’s most popular tourist spots, Chiang Mai is famously known as the “Rose of the North” and is surrounded by enchanting architecture.
-The city was founded over seven centuries ago, and it is the capital of Lenna Kingdom.
+The city was founded over seven centuries ago, and it is the capital of the Lenna Kingdom.
 Chiang Mai is also home to over 300 temples.

-Besides, the Chiang Mai people are very hospitable and charming of Thailand, and you will instantly feel its charisma the moment you land your foot there.
-You will easily fall in love with the place and when you do, below are the 15 best things to do in Chiang Mai.
+Besides, the Chiang Mai people are very hospitable and charming in Thailand, and you will instantly feel its charisma when you land your foot there.
+You will quickly fall in love with the place and when you do, below are the 15 best things to do in Chiang Mai.

 Attend the Loi Krathong and Yi Peng Festival